 Do you have a hard time getting your kiddos motivated to follow their morning or bedtime routine?
 Check out these unique apps to help keep kids interested in following their routines and responsibilities.

 Brili claims happiness via routines!
 Yes, bring some satisfaction to my morning!
 Brili is the first app that I downloaded.
 Brili does a great job of helping you get set up and even offers “simple” or “advanced” example routines to copy.
-Morning routines, bedtime, and afternoon routines are some of the habits that they include.
+Morning routines, bedtime, and afternoon routines are some habits that they include.
+Brili claims to bring “Routine Happiness for Parents and Children.”

 The pricing is a little high but not impossible.
 Brili offers 30 days free and then flexible options for its premium version.
 Either $7.99 / month or $34.99 / 6-months or $49.99 / year.